ansible/ansible/docs/docsite/rst/user_guide/playbooks_filters_ipaddr.rst

 Converting subnet masks to CIDR notation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Given a subnet in the form of network address and subnet mask, the ``ipaddr()`` filter can convert it into CIDR notation.
-This can be useful for converting Ansible facts gathered about network configuration from subnet masks into CIDR format
+This can be useful for converting Ansible facts gathered about network configuration from subnet masks into CIDR format.

 .. code-block:: yaml+jinja